DucQA/Shinhan/README.md

 # Fund Transfer Feature Testing

-This project is designed to test the fund transfer functionality of the SOL Vietnam app.
+This project is designed to test the fund transfer functionality of the Shinhan SOL Vietnam app.
 It uses Gherkin syntax to define behavior-driven development (BDD) test scenarios for error handling and insufficient balance cases during fund transfers.

 Click the image below to watch a demo of the project in action: